an explanation of drawdown

 A drawdown is a measurement of the peak-to-trough decline of an investment, portfolio, or asset over a specific period of time.

 Another way of looking at it is if a stock peaks then dips, the drawdown is how much it dips before it recovers back to the peak.
-It is a volatility measurement, but unlike beta, it’s a downward measurement.
+It is a measurement of the volatility.
+Unlike beta however, it is a measurement of the downward movement.

-Through Equities Lab, the drawdown calculation appears as a percentage alongside other measurements, such as Alpha and Beta.
-All three can be attributed to risk, but the drawdown emphasizes recovery from a dip.
+With Equities Lab, the drawdown calculation appears as a percentage alongside other measurements, such as Alpha and Beta.
+All three can be attributed to risk, but the drawdown emphasizes recovery after a dip.

-The drawdown is different from loss because it measures the sensitivity of the stock, whereas loss references the price.
+The drawdown is different from loss because it measures the sensitivity of the stock, while loss references the price.

 Lemonade Stand’s Drawdown